• Skip to main content

 Were you always poor, never having money for a special toy or treat?

-Did you hear things like, “money doesn’t grow on trees” or “We aren’t made of money.”
+Did you hear things like, “Money doesn’t grow on trees” or “We aren’t made of money.”

 Expose them to positive money habits.
-Show them how to save, spend and donate.
+Show them how to save, spend, and donate.
 Read them books about making and managing money.

 Saving for Retirement

-Knowing where your expenses lie and where you can save or cut back to put a little more into your retirement investments makes you excited for the future.
-There’s something pretty special about knowing you can have some fun and not have to rely on someone else financially in your golden years.
+Knowing where your expenses lie and where you can save or cut back to put more into your retirement investments makes you excited for the future.
+There’s something special about knowing you can have some fun and not have to rely on someone else financially in your golden years.

 Having a budget now will also help you know how much you’ll need for expenses during retirement.

-Things like taxes, utilities, food, gas, insurance, and fun must be considered when planning your retirement.
+Taxes, utilities, food, gas, insurance, and fun must be considered when planning your retirement.
 Knowing how much all those expenses are now will lead you to understand better what your retirement will look like and when you’ll be ready.

 Another benefit of budgeting is showing you how to beef up your retirement savings.